OpenNebula/docs/source/installation_and_configuration/opennebula_services/fireedge.rst

 Configure Guacamole
 -------------------

 FireEdge uses `Apache Guacamole <guacamole.apache.org>`__, a free and open source web application that allows you to access a remote console or desktop of the Virtual Machine anywhere using a modern web browser.
-It is a clientless **remote desktop gateway**, which only requires Guacamole installed on a server and a web browser supporting HTML5.
+It is a clientless **remote desktop gateway** which only requires Guacamole installed on a server and a web browser supporting HTML5.

 Guacamole supports multiple connection methods such as **VNC, RDP, and SSH** and is made up of two separate parts - server and client.
-Guacamole server consists of the native server-side libraries required to connect to the server and the Guacamole proxy daemon (``guacd``), which accepts the user's requests and connects to the remote desktop on their behalf.
+The Guacamole server consists of the native server-side libraries required to connect to the server and the Guacamole proxy daemon (``guacd``), which accepts the user's requests and connects to the remote desktop on their behalf.

 .. note::

-    The OpenNebula **binary packages** provide Guacamole proxy daemon (package ``opennebula-guacd`` and service ``opennebula-guacd``), which is installed alongside the FireEdge.
-In the default configuration, the Guacamole proxy daemon is automatically started with the start of FireEdge, and FireEdge is configured to connect to the locally running Guacamole.
+    The OpenNebula **binary packages** provide Guacamole proxy daemon (package ``opennebula-guacd`` and service ``opennebula-guacd``), which is installed alongside FireEdge.
+In the default configuration, the Guacamole proxy daemon is automatically started along with FireEdge, and FireEdge is configured to connect to the locally-running Guacamole.

     No extra steps are required!

-If Guacamole is running on a different host distinct to the FireEdge, following FireEdge configuration parameters has to be customized:
+If Guacamole is running on a different host to the FireEdge, following FireEdge configuration parameters has to be customized:

 - ``guacd/host``
 - ``guacd/port``